quillpinpoint/interactive-api/README.md

 # interactive-api

-Quill provides a number of APIs for Application Integrators.

-This repo provides documentation, guidance and examples that will help you integrate your Application with Quill Cloud Interactive.
+Quill provides a number of APIs for Application Integrators and this repo provides documentation, guidance and examples that will help you integrate your Application with Quill Interactive Cloud.

 See our Wiki for full details https://github.com/quillpinpoint/interactive-api/wiki